Marwan-Daghbadj/rn-uaepass/README.md

 <a href="https://docs.uaepass.ae/guides/authentication/web-application" target="_blank">Follow the UAEPass Doc for more information</a>

+## Useful remarks:
+When submitting your request to the UAEPASS authorities, make sure your redirect url is like this : your_app_scheme://uaepass

 ## Disclaimer:
 This project is not affiliated with or endorsed by UAE Pass or the government of the United Arab Emirates.
 It is an independent open-source project created for the purpose of integrating UAE Pass functionality into React Native applications.

 ## Author
 Reach me at <a href="https://www.mar1-dev.com/" target="_blank">https://www.mar1-dev.com/</a>

 ## Issues